pepollms/tracker/_doc/op_3_setup_and_config.md

 The system uses the Git version control[^git_version_control].
 The system uses a GitHub account to host the project repository and to host the static web pages.

-Currently, the project `vtracker` is hosted on GitHub using the user account `rmaicle`.
+Currently, the project `tracker` is hosted on GitHub, `https://github.com/pepollms/tracker`.
-It could be accessed from a browser at `https://github.com/rmaicle/vtracker`.

-For production, a new account must be used.

 For reference, there is an online documentation available at [https://git-scm.com/docs](https://git-scm.com/docs) and a downloadable electronic book in `pdf`, `epub` and `mobi` formats at [https://git-scm.com/book/en/v2](https://git-scm.com/book/en/v2).